 In constructing the various articles made from sheet metal, various gauges or thicknesses of metal are used.
 For all gauges from No. 20 to No. 30 inclusive, we assume in the development of the pattern, that we are dealing with no thickness, and we make no allowance for bending or rolling in the machine.
 But where the metal is of heavier gauge than No. 20, allowance must be made for shrinkage of the metal in the bending and rolling operations, which will be explained in connection with development in heavy sheet-metal work.
-What has been said about wiring, seaming, and transferring patterns in the Tinsmith's Course is applicable to this course also.
+Certain instructions for wiring, seaming, and transferring patterns are not given here as they more properly belong to tinsmithing work.
 It is sometimes the case that the capacity of a vessel or article must be determined, when the rules given in Mensuration should be followed.
 When figuring on sheet-metal work, the specifications sometimes call for various metals, such as galvanized sheet iron or steel, planished iron, heavy boiler plate, band iron, square or round rods for bracing, etc., zinc, copper, or brass; and the weight of the metal must often be calculated together with that of stiffening rods, braces, etc. On this account it is necessary to have tables which can be consulted for the various weights.